tldr-pages/tldr/pages/linux/reset.md

 # reset

-> Reinitailses the current terminal.
+> Reinitialises the current terminal.
 Clears the entire terminal screen.

-- Reinitailse the current terminal:
+- Reinitialise the current terminal:

 `reset`